ministryofjustice/moj-frontend/docs/components/pagination/_overview.md

 ## Overview

-The pagination component helps users to navigate between pages.
-It also enables users to:
+The pagination component enables users to:

 - navigate long lists of results
 - identify how many results there are